tokkonopapa/WordPress-IP-Geo-Block/README.md

 against the brute-force and the reverse-brute-force attacks, the number of login attempts will be limited per IP address.

+4. Block attacks such as
+    [File Inclusion][hakipedia]
-4. Block Local File Inclusion (LFI) caused by some critical vulnerability of some existing plugins like
+caused by some critical vulnerability in some existing plugins like
     [this][revslider]
-via `admin-ajax.php`.
+via `admin-ajax.php` regardless of its country code.

 5. A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short